Health Tips: Things To Do When You’re Too Depressed To Get Out Of Bed

 Let in natural light

 Exposure to light can not only reduce depression symptoms, but it can also be a great natural way to wake yourself up.
-Our bodies are generally designed to sleep when it's dark and wake up when it's bright outside, so consider keeping your blinds open to allow natural light in the morning.
+Our bodies are designed to sleep when it's dark and wake up when it's bright outside, so consider keeping your blinds open to allow natural light in the morning.
 Light can be particularly important for those living with seasonal affective disorder.

-Do a digital clean
+Do a digital clean-up

 When depression makes it hard to get motivated, cleaning your space may be difficult.
-Digital cleaning often requires less effort, but it can still help you feel organized and productive.
+Digital cleaning often requires less effort, but it can still help you be organized and productive.
 Grab your phone, laptop, or tablet and get rid of old apps you no longer use.
 You may be surprised by just how refreshing this process can be.

 Travel with Google Earth